kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/07-create-mongoose-schemas.md

 # Create Mongoose Schemas
 * Create `models/` folder in the root of your app
 * Create `User.js` and `Genealogy.js`
-    - Make sure both are capitalized
+    - Make sure both are Capitalized
 * Schemas are the _blueprint_ of every instance of that Schema that is created in our database

+* **note** With mongoose always spell your model names Capitalized and singular
+  - The folder `models` is spelled lowercase

 `Genealogy.js`